Passionate Plume Virgin Category FAQ

-Create an engaging book description of three hundred words or less that tells us about your whole story–not just the first five thousand words.
+Create an engaging book description of no more than 250 words that tells us about your whole story–not just the first five thousand words.
 This is not to be confused with a summary.
 Rather, think of it more as an ad.
 There are many resources available for how to create a book description, but they all have a few things in common.

-- A hook: This is your elevator pitch.
+- A hook: Was it difficult to breathe after you read the Fourth Wing sample?
+It should be.
+That’s the reaction a good hook should elicit.
+This is your elevator pitch.
 You have to describe a book in one sentence to someone on an elevator who wants to get off at the next floor.
 It needs to convince them to stay on the elevator long enough to listen to the rest of the sales description.

 - Catchy language: This isn’t the place for flowery prose or complicated vocabulary.
 Be sure it’s grammatically correct with no misspellings.